These lessons introduce you to the grammar of words and parts of words.

 The grammar of particles

 Particles are usually small, invariable words that play a grammatical function but have little content.
-The English words and, to, well, if may be classified as particles.
+The English words and, to, well, if and ouch may be classified as particles.

 Types of particles

 Particles that specify nouns are commonly known as articles.
 The definite articles specify a certain noun, such as English the in the language of the Romans.
 The indefinite article specifies one instance or some instances of a noun, such as a and some in a language of some tribes.
-Not all languages have articles, and some have one type but not the other - Irish has singular definite article an and plural na only, while Latin, Russian and Chinese have no articles whatsoever.
+Not all languages have articles.
+Some have one type but not the other - Irish has singular definite article an and plural na only, while Latin, Russian and Chinese have no articles whatsoever.